paolotremadio/homebridge-automation-bluetooth-presence/README.md

 | gracePeriod | No (default: `600`) | The number of seconds to wait for announcements before considering the device gone.
 10 minutes (600 seconds) is recommended. | `600` (seconds, equal to 10 mintues) |

 ## Find the device ID
+### Method 1 - Clone the repo
+1. Clone this repo
+2. Run `npm install` or `yarn install` in the folder you've cloned the repo
+3. Run `npm run detect-devices`.
+A list of devices will appear on screen.
+Grab the device ID from the list and add it to the config.

+### Method 2 - Install the plugin globally
-Run `npm run detect-devices` and wait.
+1. Run `npm install homebridge-automation-bluetooth-presence -g`
+2. Run `automation-bt-detect-devices`.
 A list of devices will appear on screen.
 Grab the device ID from the list and add it to the config.

 ## Devices that can be monitored
 You can track: